Killercrod/Killercrod/Learn X with me/Html.md

 In this markdown were going to talk about the basics to html and how to do basic things of frontend to make your first webpage
-At first we need to understand in wich situations were going to use html, we use html when we want to make the structure of our webpage and we always going to use it in this
+At first we need to understand in wich situations were going to use html, we use html when we want to make the structure of our webpage and we will do it beacuse is good practice to modulize everything that we can
 | Category | Tag | Description | Example |
 |----------|-----|-------------|---------|
 | **Headings** | `<h1>` to `<h6>` | Headings (from most to least important) | `<h1>Main Title</h1>` |